what is http protocol

 Since its inception, HTTP has evolved significantly to meet the growing demands of the web.

-HTTP/1.1 introduced features like persistent connections.
-These connections let multiple requests and responses use one TCP connection.
-This reduces the need to create new connections for each request.
-It also supports request pipelining, enabling the client to send multiple requests without waiting for each response.
+HTTP/1.1 added features like persistent connections.
+These connections allow many http requests and responses to use one TCP connection.
+This cuts down the need to make new connections for every request.
+It also supports request pipelining.
+This lets the client send several requests without waiting for each response.

-HTTP/3 is based on the QUIC transport protocol.
-It fixes some problems that HTTP/2 has when using UDP (User Datagram Protocol).
-It further reduces latency, especially in high-latency or unstable network conditions, and provides better security and connection management.
+HTTP/3 is built on the QUIC transport stateless protocol.
+It solves some issues that HTTP/2 has with UDP.
+It lowers latency, especially in slow or unstable networks.
+Also offers better security and connection management.

 Importance of HTTP